BillWaller/C-Menu/README.md

 <img src="screenshots/applications_menu.png" alt="Curses Keys" title="Sample Menu" />

+Note that some of the items in this sample menu may not work as expected.
+That's because this particular menu description file is used for testing C-Menu's error handling capabilities. [**sic**]

 ### C-Menu C-Keys - Diagnose Keyboard/Mouse Input

 C-Menu C-Keys is a diagnostic tool that helps you resolve keyboard and mouse issues quickly.
 Just press a key and get the Octal, Decimal, Hexadecimal, the ANSI escape sequence binding, or the NCURSES identifier.
 It's definately easier than rummaging through hardware documentation and NCurses header files.
 It's also a good way to identify which keys are reserved by your terminal emulator, and gives you the specific key codes so you can easily add your own Extended NCurses keys.